saltcorn/saltcorn/README.md

 * If the plugin is not already installed in the instance, run `saltcorn install-plugin -d path_to_plugin` (if the plugin is checked out in path_to_plugin)

-* if the plugin is already installed in the instance, you can convert it to a local plugin with the `dev:localize-plugin` CLI command: `saltcorn dev:localize-plugin plugin_name {path_to_plugin}`.
+* If the plugin is already installed in the instance, you can convert it to a local plugin with the `dev:localize-plugin` CLI command: `saltcorn dev:localize-plugin plugin_name {path_to_plugin}`.

 * You can also unlocalize a plugin, see the help for `dev:localize-plugin`